 What Is A Chin Augmentation?

 The chin plays a prominent role in the appearance of the lower 1/3 of the face.
 Chin size and position will determine whether you have an aesthetically pleasing profile.
 A chin that is receding or too small can make an average size nose look disproportionately large, throwing the profile out of balance.
 A chin that is too large and over-projecting can also create an undesirable profile.
-The chin can, therefore, be augmented with an implant, advanced, or reduced to bring them into balance with other facial features at Sargent Plastic Surgery in Salt Lake City and Bountiful, UT.
+The chin can, therefore, be augmented with an implant, advanced, or reduced to bring it into balance with other facial features.

 Who Is A Candidate For A Chin Augmentation / Reduction?